mcmah309/eros/README.md

         // Add lazy context to the traced error if an `Err` .with_context(|| format!("Url: {url}"))
         // Convert the `TracedError<reqwest::Error>` into a `UnionError<_>`.
-        // If this type was already a `UnionError`, we would call `inflate` instead.
+        // If this type was already a `UnionError`, we would call `widen` instead.
         .union()?;

     handle_response(res).union()